-Prerequisite: BSMT 120 and a grade of "C" or better in BSMT 261
+Prerequisite: BSMT 260 with a grade of "C" or better

 BSMT 380.
 Organizational Leadership

 This course presents the key foundational concepts essential to an understanding of leadership.
 Servant leadership will be considered within a thorough study of the historical and theoretical models of leadership.
 Leadership will be defined and understood within the context of action and function and then expanded into the specific context of organizational life.
 Learners will discover their unique giftedness to lead and serve and will actively build their leadership understanding and competencies.